Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 Solomon would not have built his fleet in Egyptian waters, at the Gulf of Suez, either.
 The 1 Kings account records Ezion-Geber as being in the realm of Edom, not Egypt.
 The only body of water that fits these criteria is the Gulf of Aqaba.

-We also have some geological evidence for this location, as well.
+We have some geological evidence for this location, as well.
 Translated from Hebrew, Ezion-Geber means “strong-backbone.”
 Dr. Glen Fritz, in his book The Lost Sea of the Exodus, claims that the best conclusion one can make based on the Biblical geography is that this name referred to the mountain range just northeast of the Gulf of Aqaba’s tip (95).

-Notice how the mountain ridge roughly resembles a backbone.
+In this area the mountain ridge roughly resembles a backbone.
 Almost directly north of this site is the Arabah Valley and the southern portion of modern Israel.
 In Dr. Fritz’s scholarly opinion, Ezion-Geber was not a city, but rather a landmark.
 Given the Hebrew name for the location, and the topography at the tip of the Gulf of Aqaba, this appears to fit with the rest of the Exodus account.

 With these things in mind, the Red Sea upon which Solomon built his fleet is likely the same Red Sea the Israelites crossed when fleeing Pharaoh’s army.
 The implication is that the Red Sea which the Israelites crossed is the Gulf of Aqaba, and that this Biblical location points to an Arabian Mount Sinai.